 An active presence on social media.

 For goodness sakes, please don’t believe the lie that you need to be everywhere online.
 While you should own any social media handles with your business name (if for no other reason than that no one else snatches it up), you don’t need to tweet daily to be a professional business.
 Focus on what matters and ignore anyone who says your business NEEDS a Youtube channel.
 Keep doing what you’re doing!

 Blogs are great (says the blogger)!
 They can get traffic to your website, boost your online presence, show off your expertise—and if you want to blog and have the time, great!
 But blogging and content marketing are not required to show off your business professionalism.

 In doing research for this blog post, I found a shocking number of people recommending that new businesses hire a VA to appear more professional.
 Um, that’s just about the worst advice ever.
 You don’t need to go around hiring employees to legitimize your business!
 Even if having someone else reply to your emails is tempting…

 Once your business scales and you need extra help, hire away!
 But you definitely don’t need a virtual assistant just to show off your business professionalism.

 Above all, do great work.

 At the end of the day, whether you have a business address or send your emails from [email protected], the best thing you do can for your business is to provide great service.

 Do what you say you will do—and complete it on time and on budget.
 Reply to client emails quickly so they know you’re paying attention to them.
 Be kind and courteous and keep your client up to date on work.

-The better work you do, the more like your client is to refer you to their friends.
+The better work you do, the more likely your client is to refer you to their friends.
 Which means more business (and fewer marketing costs!) for you.